bamason2/ttc066-module/docs/notes/Section_3.md

 *Figure 2: A fair comparison between integration methods*

 How do we know what step length we need to achieve a particular level of accuracy though?
 In general, it isn’t appropriate to fix $h$, and the plot below shows why.
-The bouncing ball model has a ‘sharp’ nonlinearity – the model changes suddenly when the ball contacts the floor.
-In the figure, Simulink has been used to give an ‘accurate’ simulation of the motion of the ball after it is released from rest at a height of one metre.
+The bouncing ball model has a sharp nonlinearity – the model changes suddenly when the ball contacts the floor.
+In the figure, Simulink has been used to give an accurate simulation of the motion of the ball after it is released from rest at a height of one metre.
 The top plot shows vertical height ($m$) against time, the bottom shows speed ($m/s$).
 One dot is given per timestep taken – note that the step length is significantly shortened during the time when the model is switching between contact and non-contact conditions.
 The other traces are given by fixed step-length RK4 simulations.

-For RK4, $h=0.1$, the time step between function evaluations is too long – the integrator models the ball as in freefall just before it hits the ground, then at the next function evaluation the ball has ‘fallen through the floor’, so immediately has a very high spring force applied – this explains the subsequent motion, where the ball flies off into the air at great speed (this is slightly unrealistic behaviour).
+For RK4, $h=0.1$, the time step between function evaluations is too long – the integrator models the ball as in free fall just before it hits the ground, then at the next function evaluation the ball has fallen through the floor, so immediately has a very high spring force applied – this explains the subsequent motion, where the ball flies off into the air at great speed (this is slightly unrealistic behaviour).
 In the second case, $h=0.03$ because for most of the simulation this is the step length the Simulink integrator uses.
 Similar problems occur again; although it’s not as severe, clearly this model is incorrect, as again the simulation shows the ball gaining energy.

 <img src="figures/ball_bounce_model.png" width=500>